cseprasadpawar/AmEx2019_Hackathron/README.md

 Dataset Description
 Here is the schema for the different data tables available.
 The detailed data dictionary is provided next.

 You are provided with the following files in train.zip:

-train.csv: Train data containing the coupons offered to the given customers under the 18 campaigns Variable 	Definition id 	Unique id for coupon customer impression campaign_id 	Unique id for a discount campaign coupon_id 	Unique id for a discount coupon customer_id 	Unique id for a customer redemption_status 	(target) (0 - Coupon not redeemed, 1 - Coupon redeemed)
+train.csv: Train data containing the coupons offered to the given customers under the 18 campaigns

 campaign_data.csv: Campaign information for each of the 28 campaigns